Page contents

 Other type of resources will be shown grey.
 The position of the indication depends on the timescale at the top.
 The timescale can zoom-in (+) and zoom-out (-) and the start date can be adjusted in a calendar.

-The capacity menu is at the top of the capacity panel and opens when clicked.
-It has the following functions.
+The capacity menu is at the top of the capacity panel and opens when clicked with the functions below.

 Today